Getting started with Sage One Accounts

 Now that you’ve set up your records, you’re ready to enter your opening balances.

-Opening balances represent the financial position of your company on the day before you start using Sage One.
+Opening balances represent the financial position of your company on the day before you start using Sage One Accounts.
 Whether you’re just starting your business or changing from another accounting system, you’re likely to have opening balances.
-Without accurate opening balances, the reports produced by Sage One can’t give you a true picture of your financial position.
+Without accurate opening balances, the reports can’t give you a true picture of your financial position.

-- Outstanding customer transactions – Invoices or payments due from your customers when you set up Sage One.
+- Outstanding customer transactions – Invoices or payments due from your customers when you set up Sage One Accounts.

-- Outstanding supplier transactions – Invoices or payments due to your suppliers when you set up Sage One.
+- Outstanding supplier transactions – Invoices or payments due to your suppliers when you set up Sage One Accounts.

-- Bank account figures – The value of your bank accounts when you set up Sage One.
+- Bank account figures – The value of your bank accounts when you set up Sage One Accounts.

 You can enter your opening balances by clicking Settings > Accounts Settings > Financial Settings.
 You should check the information here is correct then click the Opening Balances link and follow the onscreen instructions.